fossas/fossa-cli/docs/walkthroughs/conan.md

 #### 1. Why doesn't FOSSA offer native Conan package manager analysis?

 FOSSA is actively working to develop native Conan support.
-We want to build the functionality that provides accurate and repeatable analysis for all versions of the Conan package manager.
+We want to build a functionality that provides accurate and repeatable analysis for all versions of the Conan package manager.
+This integration the script is supplied as a potential option if you want to start using FOSSA for Conan immediately.

 #### 2. Why do I need Conan `v2` or greater?